mon-gmx/mon-gmx/README.md

 - Make it simple (simple means easy to use, easy to live with and as byproduct, it will age well)
 - Make it easy to maintain (make sure you can clean the windows and change the lights)
-- Make it easy to fix
+- Make it easy to fix (even if you can change a light, make sure you can replace a cable when the time comes)
 - Make it using standards and follow them
 - Make it solid
 - Make it easy to scale